johannes-manner/SeMoDe/README.md

 2. API Key of the Application Insights account.
 A key can be created under "API Access" in Application Insights.

+3. Service Name of the function app.

-3. Function Name of the function the performance data are fetched from.
+4. Function Name of the function the performance data are fetched from.
 It is specified under the function apps.

-4. Desired start time filter.
+5. Desired start time filter.
 Only logs after specified time are taken into account.
 It has the format yyyy-MM-dd_HH:mm .

-5. Desired end time filter.
+6. Desired end time filter.
 Only logs before specified time are taken into account.
 It has the format yyyy-MM-dd_HH:mm .

-6. Optional - File name of the benchmarking log files, which was generated during the execution of the benchmarking utility.
+7. Optional - File name of the benchmarking log files, which was generated during the execution of the benchmarking utility.
 It contains the start and end timestamps from the local REST calls on the developer's machine.

 #### Get Performance Data from Google Cloud Functions (Stackdriver)